brickfield/moodle-mod_board/README.md

   * Some text.
   * Add a link.
   * Upload an image.
+  * Upload a general file.
-  * Embed a Youtube video.
+  * Embed a YouTube video.
 * Edit or Delete one of their posts.
 * Add optional comments to posts.